 General.
 The standing committees of the Board are:

-The purpose and responsibilities for each of these committees will be outlined in committee charters approved by the Board.
+The purpose and responsibilities for each of these committees are outlined in committee charters approved by the Board.
 Each committee assesses the adequacy of its charter annually and recommends changes to the Board as appropriate.
 All committees report regularly to the full Board with respect to their activities.

 Committee Independence.
 Each of the committees will consist solely of independent directors satisfying applicable legal, regulatory and stock exchange requirements necessary for an assignment to any such committee.
 In addition, in affirmatively determining the independence of any director who will serve on the Compensation Committee, the Board will consider all factors specifically relevant to determining whether a director has a relationship to the Company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including, but not limited to: (i) the source of compensation of such director, including any consulting, advisory or other compensatory fee paid by the Company to such director; and (ii) whether such director is affiliated with the Company, a subsidiary of the Company or an affiliate of a subsidiary of the Company.

 Assignment and Rotation of Committee Members.
 Committee members are appointed annually by the Board upon a recommendation by the Committee.
 In making its recommendation, the Committee will take into account any input from other members of the Board.
 As a general rule, independent directors will serve on at least two committees.
 Membership on committees will be rotated as appropriate to provide the Company the best advice and counsel, provide applicable directors experience on committees, and ensure fresh insight to each committee.